evmcnb/quartz/content/Pearls/Epilepsy.md

 - Mind of safety at home
 - Lifestyle factors that may reduce seizure threshold - e.g. sleep deprivation, alcohol and recreational drug use

+#### Contraception

+Women using enzyme inducing anti-epileptic drugs **should not** use:
+- oral contraceptives
+- contraceptive patches or rings
+- the contraceptive implant
+The enzyme inducing drugs can reduce the effectiveness of these methods.
+The contraceptive injection and intra-uterine devices are fine.

 ## Acute Management

 PC setting